-The coronavirus from China engenders uncertainty, panic and the fear of disrupting the most perfectly planned meeting, event or business travel itinerary.
+The coronavirus pandemic engenders uncertainty, panic and the fear of disrupting the most perfectly planned meeting, event or business travel itinerary.

 For companies with a vigilant event risk management strategy, there is certainty in having a vulnerability assessment for global health emergencies and a duty of care checklist to ensure that the planning team takes all prudent and reasonable steps to keep attendees as safe as possible from exposure to the virus while participating in your program.